analogpixel/til/til/bash-terminal-markdown.md

-# view markdown in the terminal
+# Bash view markdown in the terminal

 the [Terminal Markdown Viewer](https://github.com/axiros/terminal_markdown_viewer) allows you to view markdown in the terminal: